moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 **Narrate an info-rich scene elsewhere, clueing the players in.**

 _Cutaway_ to clue players in on the bigger picture, like a TV show scene.
 Show villains plotting, armies marching, or even positive events.
-It’s more fun when players know what's happening and they can steer their PCs' actions toward that drama, even if their characters don't explicitly know about it.
+It's more fun when players know what's happening and they can steer their PCs' actions toward that drama, even if their characters don't explicitly know about it.

 ### Entangle